 Reprioritizing Expenditure.
 Focusing on more productive spending is also important.
-While considerable gains in prioritizing spending on primary health and education are being made, there still remains large and escalating budget and off-budget spending on petroleum, electricity, fertilizer, and food subsidies, which can drain as much as 4 to 6 percent of GDP by b.
-The data include only developing countries in the region.
+While considerable gains in prioritizing spending on primary health and education are being made, there still remains large and escalating budget and off-budget spending on petroleum, electricity, fertilizer, and food subsidies, which can drain as much as 4 to 6 percent of GDP by

-Figure 23.3 Ratio of Tax Revenues to GDP and GDP (PPP Per Capita) from 1975 to 2000 $\,$
+Figure 23.3 Ratio of Tax Revenues to GDP and GDP (PPP Per Capita) from 1975 to 2000